f-teruhisa/formatter_md2slack/README.md

   </a>
 </p>

-> Markdown to format planetext and send to slack
+> Format plane-text and send to slack

 ## Install